About Emma Cownie

 There are no upcoming events

-An award-winning and best selling artist who has sold 598 works via Artfinder.
+An award-winning and best selling artist who has sold over 800 works via Artfinder.

 I have recently been featured in an article about my art work in "Welsh Coastal Magazine".
 I was also placed in the American Art Awards for the Category "World's Best Artists of Human Impressionism" with a feature in both The Huffington Post and in Hollywood Alert.

 "Emma's paintings are lively and capture the fleeting moments of day and night in the Swansea streets.
 A very strong visual impact is derived from bold blocks of colours and an expressive palette that is widely used in modern art and pop art.
 The cinematic compositions and dramatic use of light and dark in her artworks, particularly in those night scenes where I observe some tranquility and alienation in a busy city, almost draw a subtle connection to the pieces of Edward Hopper.